radavis/usaf-aircraft/api/README.md

 $ cp .env.example .env  # then, customize these variables, as necessary
 $ source ./util/dotenv  # load the dotenv helper function into your current shell session
 $ dotenv ./gradlew bootRun  # prefix commands that need secrets with `dotenv`
-$ DOTENV=.env.test ./gradlew bootRun  # you can override loading the default `.env` file with another file
+$ DOTENV=.env.test dotenv ./gradlew bootRun  # you can override loading the default `.env` file with another file
 ```

 The `.env` file is ignored by git (see `.gitignore`).
 Store any secrets in this